hyoyou/minion-reach-client/README.md

 # Minion /REACH/

 BELLOOO!!
 I mean..
 Hello!
 Welcome to Minion Reach, a ~~word guessing game~~ challenging mission in which you are asked to deciper the codes set up by minions in order to save a banana farm from being consumed wholly by minions.
-Each mistake allows a minion to sneakily enter the farm, and 6 stacked minions will be able to reach a tree, in which the mission will then be over.
+Each mistake allows a minion to sneakily enter the farm, and the mission will be over when 6 minions are able to enter.
 It won't be easy!
-The minions have an extensive vocabulary contrary to popular belief.
+The minions have a very extensive vocabulary.
 Are you up for the challenge?

 <hr />